At a Glance

 I still do not recommend doing this.

-10. Not Knowing Who Will Fix Your New Appliances
+Bonus: Not Knowing Whom Will Fix Your New Appliances

 Appliances are unlike cars where every dealer will have a huge repair shop.
 Most dealers farm it to manufacturers who have also minimized the service.

-Here is a stat you should consider: Yale logged 30,761 service calls in 2017.
-We will log over 35,000 in 2018.
+Here is a stat you should consider: Yale logged 35,256 service calls in 2019.
 We are based purely in Boston, so you have to believe there is plenty of service calls in your area.

-BTW, do not buy those highly pitched extended service plans either without knowing who will actually fix the products.
+Do not buy those highly pitched extended service plans either without knowing who will fix the products.

 Make this part of your buying research.
 It's easy nowadays.
 Google it or use Yelp, Angie's List, and the Better Business Bureau.